 The company has designed and implemented its community relations ("CR") plans after identifying the local communities most impacted by the company's future mining activities and their respective needs.
-The company's CR plans focus on the critical needs of the communities and are regularly reviewed to ensure appropriateness and effectiveness.
+The company's CR plans focus on the critical needs of the local and regional communities and federal government and are regularly reviewed to ensure appropriateness and effectiveness.

 The company continues to be committed to local communities in all aspects of its mining and economic development activities.
-In 2006, the company had active initiatives and provided financial resources in the areas of education, employment, health, building assistance, environmental preservation, and cultural and economic development programs.
+Since 2004, the company has actively initiated and provided financial, equipment and manpower resources in the areas of education, employment, health, building assistance, environmental preservation, and cultural and economic development programs.